-Elaine Kiriakopoulos, MD, MSc
+Elaine Kiriakopoulos, MD, MPH, MSc, FAES

 Geisel School of Medicine at Dartmouth College